Bruce Chizen: Adobe CEO (2000-2008)

 He joined Adobe in 1994.
 He was named CEO of Adobe in 2000, working out of San Jose, California.
 He was also president from 2000 to 2005, and acting CFO from 2006 to 2007.
 He held the CEO role until 2007.
 Notably, as CEO he oversaw the acquisition of Macromedia in 2005 for $3.4 billion in stock.
 In an interview, Chizen stated that the primary reason for acquiring Macromedia was to get Flash.

 During his 14 years at the company, Chizen engaged in transforming Adobe from a developer of graphics and publishing software into a leading diverse supplier of design, media, and business tools.
 On November 12, 2007, Adobe announced that Chizen would step down as CEO effective December 1, to be replaced by Shantanu Narayen, president and chief operating officer.
-Chizen continued to serve on the board until the spring of 2008, also acting as an advisor until November 28, 2008.
+Chizen continued on the board until the spring of 2008, also acting as an advisor until November 28, 2008.

 Boards and Mcafee chair (2009-2025)

 In 2005, he was a board member at Synopsys, and president of the board of directors for the Children's Discovery Museum of San Jose.
 Chizen in 2008 sat on several nonprofit boards, including the Silicon Valley Education Foundation, Children's Discovery Museum of San Jose and 1st Act Silicon Valley.

 Chizen became a senior advisor for private-equity firm Permira in 2008, working out of the firm's office in Menlo Park, California.
-Chizen became a venture partner with Voyager Capital in 2009, serving until 2023, when he became a strategic adviser instead.
-He also sits on the boards of Informatica, joining in August 2015 and becoming executive chairman in August 2016.
+Chizen became a venture partner with Voyager Capital from 2009, to 2023, when he became a strategic adviser.
+He is on the board of Informatica, joining in August 2015 and becoming executive chairman in August 2016.

 He became an operating partner at Permira Growth Opportunities in June 2018.
 He is also on the board at Oracle Corporation, Synopsys, and joined the FullStory board in 2021.
 In 2021, he joined Nexthink's board of directors, remaining senior advisor at Permira.
 He invested in the Seattle startup Uplevel in 2022.
-In July 2024, he was chairman of McAfee's board of directors, after being appointed to the role in March 2022.
+In July 2024, he was chairman of McAfee, after being appointed to the role in March 2022.
 Permira had acquired McAfee as part of an investor group in November 2021.
 He was still on the Delicato board as an independent director in 2024.
 He is also on the boards of Elemental Technologies and NDS.